 The sorrel herb is a tangy, lemony flavored plant.
 The youngest leaves have a slightly more acidic taste, but you can use mature leaves steamed or sautéed like spinach.
 Sorrel is also called sour dock and is a perennial herb that grows wild in many parts of the world.
-The herb is widely used in French cuisine but not as well known in the United States.
+The herb is widely used in French cuisine, but is not as well known in the United States.

-There are many varieties of sorrel plant but the most commonly used in cooking is French sorrel (Rumex scutatus).
-Sheep’s sorrel (Rumex acetosella) is native to North America and is not palatable to humans but produces nutritious fodder for animals.
+There are many varieties of sorrel plant, but the most common used in cooking is French sorrel (Rumex scutatus).
+Sheep’s sorrel (Rumex acetosella) is native to North America and is not palatable to humans, but produces nutritious fodder for animals.

-Leaf sorrel is cultivated as a garden herb and grows 2 feet high with upright stems.
-The leaves are smooth to crinkled and are from 3 to 6 inches long.
+Leaf sorrel is cultivated as a garden herb and grows 2 feet (61 cm.) high with upright stems.
+The leaves are smooth to crinkled and are from 3 to 6 inches (8-15 cm.) long.
 When sorrel herb bolts, it produces an attractive whorled purple flower.

-Sorrel will not need a lot of supplemental care, but the bed does need to be kept weeded and the plants should receive at least 1 inch of water per week.
+Sorrel will not need a lot of supplemental care, but the bed does need to be kept weeded and the plants should receive at least 1 inch (2.5 cm.) of water per week.

 How to Grow Sorrel